MagneticSimulation/MicroMagnetic.jl/docs/src/basics.md

 set_Ms(sim, circular_Ms)
 ```
 Note that the Mesh we create is actually a regular cuboid, but in reality, the shape of the sample is not necessarily a cuboid.
 At this time, we define a round disk,
 where its Ms is 0 outside the disk.
 In this way, we can define the shape of the simulation system.
-Please note that in JuMag, almost all setting functions can
+Please note that in NuMag, almost all setting functions can
 accept a function as input.
 This cell-based approach maximizes flexibility, allowing for defining shapes, defining multiple materials, etc.

 ## Shapes

 ### Basic Shapes

-In addition to using functions to define shapes, for some regular shapes and their combinations, we can use basic shapes and boolean operations defined in JuMag to achieve this.
-JuMag supports Plane, Cylinder, Sphere, Box, and Torus, etc., as basic shapes.
+In addition to using functions to define shapes, for some regular shapes and their combinations, we can use basic shapes and boolean operations defined in NuMag to achieve this.
+NuMag supports Plane, Cylinder, Sphere, Box, and Torus, etc., as basic shapes.

 !!! note
     | **operator** | **Boolean operation** |